Learn Email Compliance Global Regulations

 Law Jurisdiction Consent Model Unsubscribe Window Max Penalty

-UK GDPR UK residents Opt-in (explicit) Immediate £17.5M or 4% revenue
+UK GDPR UK residents Opt-in (explicit) Immediate Can be significant; check ICO guidance

-CASL Canadian recipients Opt-in (express/implied) 10 business days $10M CAD/org
+CASL Canadian recipients Opt-in (express/implied) 10 business days Can be significant; check CRTC guidance

-LGPD Brazilian residents Opt-in (explicit consent) Upon request 2% revenue, max BRL 50M
+LGPD Brazilian residents Opt-in (explicit consent) Upon request Varies; check ANPD guidance

-DPDP Act 2023 Indian residents Opt-in (explicit consent) Upon request INR 250 crore
+DPDP Act 2023 Indian residents Opt-in (explicit consent) Upon request Varies; check MeitY guidance

-Australian Spam Act Australian residents Opt-in (express/inferred) 5 business days AUD 1.1M+/day
+Australian Spam Act Australian residents Opt-in (express/inferred) 5 business days Varies; check ACMA guidance

-Closing note: This table reflects regulations as of April 2026.
-Check official regulatory body websites for the latest enforcement guidance before making compliance decisions.
-Email laws are continuously evolving — add these regulatory bodies to your compliance monitoring list:
+Closing note: This table is a practical summary, not legal advice.
+Check official regulatory body websites for latest guidance before making compliance decisions.
+Email laws evolve continuously — add these regulatory bodies to your compliance monitoring list:

 EAA 2025 applies to email templates: The European Accessibility Act came into force June 28, 2025 and requires all digital communications to meet WCAG 2.1 AA standards for EU recipients — this includes marketing and transactional emails.
 See email accessibility best practices and EAA 2025 compliance — accessible templates reduce spam complaints and improve deliverability across all jurisdictions.